-This is not only sad, it’s crazy.
+This is not only sad, but it’s also crazy.

 Because what normally follow, is what I call salting the wound in the name of middlemen at best.

 Middlemen are at times likened to vultures.
-They are always looking out for farmers that have made the mistake of finding a market way too late, and extort them really well.
+They are always looking out for farmers that have made the mistake of finding a market way too late and extort them really well.

 Under worst circumstances, your produce will just rot in the fields!